Right to health: Criticism

 Harvard-trained scholar Philip Barlow writes that healthcare should not be considered a human right because of the difficulty of defining what it entails and where the 'minimum standard' of entitlements under the right ought to be established.
 Additionally, Barlow contends that rights establish duties upon others to protect or guarantee them, and that it is unclear who holds the social responsibility for the right to health.
 John Berkeley, in agreement with Barlow, critiques further that the right to health does not consider adequately the responsibility that an individual has to uphold his or her own health.

-American writer and politician Richard Lamm vehemently argues against making healthcare a right.
+American writer and politician Richard Lamm has argued against making healthcare a right.
 He defines a right as one that is to be defended at all costs, and a concept that is defined and interpreted by the judicial system.
-Making healthcare a right would require governments to spend a large portion of its resources to provide its citizens with it.
-He asserts that the healthcare system is based on the erroneous assumption of unlimited resources, as limited resources inhibit governments from providing everyone with adequate healthcare, especially in the long term.
-Attempting to provide "beneficial" healthcare to all people utilizing limited resources could lead to economic collapse.
-Lamm asserts that access to healthcare is but a small part in producing a healthy society, and to create a healthy society, resources should also be spent on social resources.
+Making healthcare a right would require governments to spend a large portion of their resources to ensure said right.
+Lamm asserts that such systems rest on the erroneous assumption of unlimited resources; limited resources inhibit governments from providing everyone with adequate healthcare, especially long-term, and attempting to do so could lead to economic collapse.
+He maintains that access to healthcare is but one factor in producing a healthy society and that resources should also support broader social determinants of health.

-Another criticism of the right to health is that it is not feasible.
+Another line of criticism holds that a formal right to health is not feasible.
 Imre J.P.
-Loefler, former editor of Nairobi Hospital Proceedings and frequent contributor to the British Medical Journal, argues that the financial and logistical burdens of ensuring health care for all are unattainable, and that resource constraints make it unrealistic to justify a right towards prolonging life indefinitely.
-Instead, Loefler suggests that the goal of improving population health is better served through socioeconomic policy than a formal right to health.
+Loefler, a surgeon and former editor of Nairobi Hospital Proceedings and frequent contributor to the British Medical Journal, has described assertions of a human right to healthcare as a "meaningless and devastating manifesto."
+He argues that the financial and logistical burdens of ensuring healthcare for all are unattainable, and that resource constraints make it unrealistic to treat indefinite prolongation of life as a right.
+Loefler suggests that improving population health is better served through socioeconomic policy than through formal rights claims.